Xavius1/subito-connector-mongodb/etc/subito-connector-mongodb.api.md

 // Warning: (ae-forgotten-export) The symbol "IPaginator" needs to be exported by the entry point index.d.ts
 //
 // @public
-export class MongoDBPaginator implements IPaginator {
+export class Paginator implements IPaginator {
     // Warning: (ae-forgotten-export) The symbol "IPaginatorInput" needs to be exported by the entry point index.d.ts constructor({ first, last, before, after, filters, }: IPaginatorInput);
     // (undocumented)